Clubs & Activities

 NJHS/NHS

 The National Honor Society (NHS) and National Junior Honor Society (NJHS) are the nation's premier organizations established to recognize outstanding high school and middle school students.
 More than just an honor roll, NHS and NJHS serves to honor those students who have demonstrated excellence in the areas of scholarship, leadership, service, and character.
+This directly aligns with our SHIELD values at John Paul II Catholic School.

 To become a member of NHS, a student must demonstrate exceptional academic achievement by maintaining a GPA of 4.0.
 A NJHS membership requires a minimum grade average of 93% and adds the core value of citizenship.
+The selection process begins in January following the first semester.
+Induction is typically in March.

 Robotics Teams